phanvo/af3-translator/README.md

 # Installation
 - Download and install the stable version Python 2.7.x at https://www.python.org/downloads/
+- Add Python to the environment path in your OS
-- Run main.py using Python command line
+- Run main.py using Python command line: ```python main.py```